 Types of Drone Batteries

 The world of drone batteries may seem like a maze, but it’s less daunting once you know your way around.
 The two most prevalent types are Lithium Polymer (LiPo) and Lithium-Ion (Li-Ion) batteries.
-Both have their pros and cons, and knowing these can help you make informed choices.
+Both have their pros and cons, and knowing these can help you make informed choices—especially if your goal is aerial photography, where battery reliability is critical (see choosing the right drone for aerial photography).

 Battery Capacity and Voltage

 Ah, the classic question: how long can my drone fly?
 Battery capacity, measured in milliampere-hours (mAh), and voltage are the key players here.
-The higher the mAh, the longer your drone can stay in the sky, assuming you’re not flying it like you stole it.
+The higher the mAh, the longer your drone can stay in the sky—assuming you’re flying efficiently and not repeating common aerial photography mistakes that drain power unnecessarily.

 C Rating: What’s That?